-We will send you an acknowledgement letter as soon as we are able to following receipt of your application at our office.
+We will send you an acknowledgement letter within 10 working days following receipt of your application at our office.
 If your application does not include the required information, is ineligible or of a low priority we will advise you in this letter.

 We will assess all acceptable applications and we may contact you for further information and may ask for a presentation or request a visit.